 - An airline ticket receipt from Arab Airlines;

 - A rage email, presumably from a friend;

 - An antivirus designed to protect from ILOVEYOU;

 - A present for Mother’s day, a holiday celebrated in the US.

 When security professionals began creating cures for the malware, many targeted an older version, rendering their efforts near useless.

 What resulted, was a cyberattack we simply weren’t prepared for.
 ILOVEYOU proceeded to infect millions of machines.

 Not only could the malware spread further and further after each victim, but consequent emails were distributed from familiar addresses.
 People began receiving letters from their acquaintances.
 Most would presume them to be safe and open the love letter.
 At the time, an ingenious way to make users drop their guard.

-According to data from the Trend Micro company, ILOVEYOU infected over 3.5 million devices around the world, including the network of US Department of Defense.
-The malware caused about $15 million USD worth of damage.
+According to data from the Trend Micro company, ILOVEYOU infected over 3.5 million devices around the world, including the network of the US Department of Defense.
+The malware caused about $15 million worth of damage.

 Soon after launch, researchers learned that ILOVEYOU originated in the Philippines.
 Authorities began investigating two local programmers, Reonel Ramones and Onel de Guzman.